-The road conditions often lead to accidents, and that is one statistic where Uganda excels in, even though improvements have been made over the last few years.
+The road conditions often lead to accidents, and that is one statistic where Uganda excels, even though improvements have been made over the last few years.

-During the Rainy Seasons of the year, self-drive in the rented vehicle becomes even more difficult for most.
+During the Rainy Seasons of the year, self-drive in a rented vehicle becomes even more difficult for most.

-Tour Company Drivers are well prepared as to how to deal with adverse road conditions.
+Tour Company Drivers are well prepared to deal with adverse road conditions.

 Unusual Obstacles on the Road:

-In the countryside, there are cows, goats, chickens, and people in villages.
+There are cows, goats, chickens, and people in villages in the countryside.
 Should you inadvertently hit something, do not stop, but go to the nearest police station and report the incident.
 If you stop, you might be attacked by villagers who could be harmful to you and those with you.